y2cl/FileRenameAndNumber/README.md

 * Add support for subfolders
 * Add support for file name conflicts
 * Improve error handling and logging

+## Requirements.txt

+The `requirements.txt` file for this project is empty, as the script does not require any external libraries.
+However, if you want to specify the Python version required to run the script, you can add a line like this to the `requirements.txt` file:

 ________________________________________________________________________________________________________________

 ##### Created by J Horsley III